 - Consider medical debt consolidation.

-Doug Ewing, Certified Financial Planner®, lawyer, and director of Advanced Markets at Transamerica, lays out a strategic approach you may want to consider to pay off debt and keep your credit score intact.
+Chris McGovern, Chartered Financial Consultant®, Certified Funds Specialist®, Chartered Life Underwriter®, Accredited Estate Planner®, and director of Advanced Markets at Transamerica, lays out a strategic approach you may want to consider to pay off debt and keep your credit score intact.

-- If you have a credit card available that allows you to pay the full amount owed for your medical bills, suggest use the card to pay the bill in full.
+- If you have a credit card available that allows you to pay the full amount owed for your medical bills, consider using the card to pay the bill in full.

 - Next, you may want to apply for a home equity line of credit to pay off your credit card balance in full.

 - Make your monthly payments to your home equity line of credit.
 Paying this way, you’re paying a substantially lower interest rate than your credit card.

 Should you borrow from your 401 (k) for medical debt?